numba/numba/docs/src/CUDASupport.rst

 CUDA Support
 ------------

+All CUDA supports are dependent on `CUDA 5 <https://developer.nvidia.com/cuda-toolkit>`_ and `NVVM <https://developer.nvidia.com/cuda-llvm-compiler>`_.
+NVVM is a CUDA LLVM Compiler that is only available to registered Nvidia Developer.

+NumbaPro tries to locate the CUDA driver automatically.
+Users can override the location by setting the environment variable NUMBAPRO_CUDA_DRIVER to point to the path of the CUDA driver shared library.

+For the NVVM shared library, NumbaPro will try to find it in the current directory.
+Users can override the location by providing the environment variable NUMBAPRO_NVVM that points to the path of the NVVM shared library.

-All CUDA features are still in experimental stages.
+All CUDA features are experimental.
 Computation speeds may have unexpected results.
 CUDA cards with compute capability less than 1.3 do not support double-precision floating-point arithmetic.

-CUDA features have been verified to work on Linux 32-bit and 64-bit.
-On Windows, there is a known issue with CUDA Generalized UFunc.
-CUDA features are not verified to work on Windows 32-bit, Mac 32-bit and Mac 64-bit.

-**Supported**: Linux 32-bit and 64-bit.

-**Partially supported**: Windows 64-bit.
-(Problem with CUDA GUFunc)
+**Supported**: Linux, Windows and Mac OSX 32/64-bit with CUDA 5 and NVVM.

-**Not verified**: Windows 32-bit, Mac 32-bit and Mac 64-bit.